Alcatraz, Chinatown tunnels, and Gold Rush ghosts. San Francisco's route includes 15 documented stops. 5 free, self-guided.

 Golden Gate Park covers over a thousand acres of what was once nothing but sand dunes, transformed in the 1870s into one of America's great urban park...

-The San Francisco ghost tour includes 15 documented haunted locations covering 146 years of documented history.
+The San Francisco ghost tour includes 15 documented stops covering 146 years of documented history.

 Plan for approximately 3 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.